Hostaway/api/source/includes/_reservation_createReservationCreditCard.md

 Issue | Description
 ------------- | -----------
-Reservation was created without validation | Please check guest invoice configuration.
+Reservation was created without validation | Please check auto payment configuration.
 Pay attention on event and time delta, `event` must be `reservation` and time delta must be zero (at event).
-If it is impossible to find such guest auto invoice the reservation will be created without validation.
+If it is impossible to find such auto payment the reservation will be created without validation.
 Error `no credit card` in the response | Please check json body of the request.
 It must have `ccNumber`, `ccName`, `ccExpirationYear`, `ccExpirationMonth`, `cvc`